felias-fogg/SoftI2CMaster/README.md

 need a replacement of the original *Wire* library.
 The following section sketches the memory footprint of different I2C libraries.

+Instead of the SoftWire wrapper, one can use the alternative wrapper WireEmu.
+Include `SoftI2CMaster`in your main sketch.
+Then `WireEmu`can be used as a drop-in replacement for the Wire instance (also claiming to be an instance of TwoWire).

 ## Memory requirements

 In order to measure the memory requirements of the different